 Reducing Your Risk of Asthma

-There is some evidence that reducing exposure to common allergy producing substances during pregnancy and during the first 2 years of life might reduce the risk of developing asthma.
+- Avoid common allergy producing substances during pregnancy and during the first 2 years of your child's life.

 Liu T, Valdez R, Yoon PW, Crocker D, Moonesinghe R, Khoury MJ.
 The association between family history of asthma and the prevalence of asthma among US adults: National Health and Nutrition Examination Survey, 1999-2004.

 Mapp CE, Boschetto P, Maestrelli P, Fabbri LM.
 Occupational asthma.